 Equipment codes specify the communication and navigation equipment installed on the aircraft.
-Select the appropriate equipment installed, serviceable, and that the flight crew is qualified to operate.
+Select the appropriate equipment for your aircraft if it is installed, serviceable, and the flight crew is qualified to operate it.
 ForeFlight files all flight plans using the ICAO filing form.
 As a result, it is not necessary to enter FAA Equipment.
 The option to enter FAA Equipment will be removed from ForeFlight in the future.